 If it relates to personal finance, we want to read it!

-According to CNN Money 76% of Americans live paycheck to paycheck.
-In order to resolve that, lets get to work on your budget.
-A budget truly is the foundation to your financial success.
+According to CNN Money, 76% of Americans live paycheck to paycheck.
+In order to resolve that, let’s get to work on your budget.
+A budget truly is the foundation for your financial success.
 If you don’t have a budget yet then you should create one in with these 5 simple steps.
 Once you have created your budget, make sure you negotiate your reoccurring bills to save money.
-Once you have taken those steps, its time to look at things that can be cut from your budget.
+Once you have taken those steps, it’s time to look at things that can be cut from your budget.
 Check out these 10 items that you should slash from your budget!

 Due to popular demand, Financially Fit & Fab started a new travel hacking series in May: FFF Travels for $1000 or less.
 Some trips will be much less than $1000 and others will come right to the cusp.
 The dollar amount spent on the trip will include flight, lodging, food & drink, as well as basic entertainment.
 The first trip that I featured was a trip to Dominican Republic for much less than $1000.